 In addition, try to seek out clear instructions from all parties for how to connect your payment gateway to your website, merchant account and your business bank account.

 Of course, whether you choose a hosted or integrated checkout will also change the level of complexity involved during the installation/integration stage.

 - HINT: Try to find a way of running the gateway in a development environment and always read the support documentation before making a decision.

 11. What will my customers see on their credit card bills?

-Merchants often overlook this but it affects their relationship with their customers.
-Some gateways will simply show their company name on the statement where others may allow you to personalise the details with your business name.
-The bottom line is, find out how the charge will appear on your customers’ bills and tell them.
+This is an easily overlooked step, but it could affect your relationship with customers.
+Some gateways will show their company name on the statement, where others may allow you to personalise the details with your own business name.

 12. Who owns my data?

-You are going to be processing large volumes of sensitive and important data: credit card details, payments, orders, and refunds to name a few.
-Before you sign up for any gateway service, ensure that you know exactly who owns the data that has been collected.
+You are going to be processing large volumes of sensitive and important data – credit card details, payments, orders and refunds to name a few.
+Before you sign up for any gateway service, ensure that you know precisely who owns the data that has been collected.

 13. How easy is it to cancel the service?

-The application process can be quite lengthy (and expensive) in New Zealand and it will involve a credit check (often an issue for start ups that don’t have 24 months of business accounts).
+The application process for merchant accounts can be quite lengthy (and expensive) in New Zealand, and it will involve a credit check (often an issue for startups that don’t have 24 months of business accounts).